 The property file named Example.properties contains property information that is used by all the example programs.
 You must change the information in this file to match your installation.
 The properties file is a simple text file which you can modify in any text editor.
 IMPORTANT: The examples will not run unless you change this property information.

-You can find the Example.properties file in:
+You can find the Example.properties file here:

-On this platform The file is Windows Partnernnn\com\extricity\api\example\Example.properties
+On this platform The file is Windows NT Partnernnn\com\extricity\api\example\Example.properties UNIX Partnernnn/com/extricity/api/example/Example.properties